Tsanta96/SpaceRacer/README.md

 ## Technologies

 SpaceRacer was built entirely with pure Javascript and styled with CSS.
-I make extensive use of the HTML Canvas Api as this provides the ability to animate by continuously redrawing objects and rendering new frames.
+I make extensive use of the HTML Canvas API as this provides the ability to animate by continuously redrawing objects and rendering new frames.

 ## Features